shinrich/trafficserver/doc/admin/event-logging-formats.en.rst

 .. _cqtr:

 ``cqtr``
-    The TCP reused status; indicates if this request went through an already established connection.
+    The TCP reused status; indicates if this client request went through an already established connection.

+.. _cqssl:

+``cqssl``
+    The SSL client request status indicates if this client connection is over SSL.

 .. _cqssr: